What you Need to Know for PMI-ACP® Certification

 It might seem unfair having to pay for the exam before you select a date to take it.
 However, it should have a motivating effect on studying and booking your exam.
 You are now committed (financially) to the exam, so you might as well buckle down and follow through.

 Do not be concerned if you are selected for audit.
-Like airport security lines, a percentage of people are randomly selected for audit.
+Like airport security lines, a percentage of people are randomly selected to review your PMI-ACP exam application.
 I know people who were audited on both their PMP® and PMI-ACP® applications.

 If selected for audit, you will be asked to submit supporting documentation, such as copies of your diploma/global equivalent or signatures from your supervisors or managers from the projects recorded in the experience section of your application.
 You might also be asked for copies of certificates from the training institutes for your agile training, etc.